scottnm/notevis/README.md

 ## TODO

 * support different string tunings
+* input frets/tab and have it render on strings with note names (and suitable keys?)
 * support more string counts
 * support variable fret ranges
 * toggle color on/off